Why Get Screened?

 The cost of getting screened at a genetics center depends on one’s health insurance.
 Some insurance companies will cover the cost of the screening and genetic counseling in full, while others might partially cover it or not cover it at all.
 This will be discussed at the time your appointment is made.

-To make an appointment for your genetic screening with us at the Division of Reproductive Genetics at Montefiore Medical Center, call us at (718) 405-8150.
+To make an appointment for your genetic screening with us at the Division of Reproductive Genetics at Montefiore Medical Center, register at www.PJGHtesting.com.

 Often a woman who goes to her OB/GYN for a preconception or prenatal visit will be asked of her ancestry.
 If she is Jewish, the physician will either send the patient’s blood sample to a lab or will refer the woman to a genetics office.